Finite-time teleportation phase transition in random quantum circuits

-On the other hand, in the non-teleporting phase ($t < t_c$), the classical spin model has a finite correlation length $\xi$, i.e. sampling from a given qubit is independent from sufficiently distant qubits.
-Indeed, it has been shown for brick-layer circuits that approximate sampling can be achieved by patching simulations of sub-regions of size $O((\log N)^d)$ together, resulting a $\text{Poly}(N)$ runtime in two dimensions and quasi-Poly$(N)$ runtime in higher dimensions~\cite{napp2019efficient}.
+On the other hand, in the non-teleporting phase ($t < t_c$), the effective model has a finite correlation length $\xi$, i.e. sampling from a given qubit is independent from sufficiently distant qubits.
+Indeed, it has been shown for brick-layer circuits that approximate sampling can be achieved by patching simulations of subregions of size $O[(\log N)^d]$ together, resulting in a $\text{Poly}(N)$ runtime in two dimensions and quasi-Poly$(N)$ runtime in higher dimensions~\cite{napp2022efficient}.
 However, establishing a rigorous connection between finite-time teleportation in Haar-random circuits with arbitrary connectivity and sampling complexity remains an open question for future work.

+Although 1D short-range RUCs do not feature a finite-time transition, the spin model mapping indicates an exponentially diverging correlation length $\xi \sim \exp(Jt) $ with circuit depth $t$.
+This results from the correlation length $\xi \sim \exp(J/T)$ in the 1D quantum Ising model at temperature $T$ with coupling $J$.
+Therefore, one can teleport qubits over a distance $N$ in circuits of depth $t \sim \log N$~\footnote{However, the approximate sampling from $\log N$-depth 1D RUCs is tractable since $S_{B|M} = O(\log N)$~\cite{osborne2006efficient}.}.

-The teleportation transition we describe can potentially be realized on leading quantum simulation platforms, such as trapped-ion systems, which feature tunable long-range interactions~\cite{porras2004effective}, and two-dimensional superconducting circuits~\cite{arute2019quantum,satzinger2021realizing}.
-We note, however, that determining conditional mutual information in experiments remains challenging.
-Naive measurement of $I_{A:B|M}$ requires post-selection on measurement results on an extensive number of qubits, which costs exponential resources.
-Alternatively, one can verify the entanglement by decoding the input information from the output qubit, which is a topic of ongoing research for generic evolution beyond Clifford circuits~\cite{gullans2020scalable,noel2021observation}.
+The teleportation transition we describe can potentially be realized on leading quantum simulation platforms, such as trapped-ion systems, which feature tunable long-range interactions~\cite{porras2004effective}, and two-dimensional superconducting circuits~\cite{arute2019quantum,satzinger2021realizing}\footnote{We remark our protocol demonstrates a distinct teleportation mechanism from those inspired by quantum gravity~\cite{hayden2007black,landsman2019verified,brown2023quantum,schuster2022many}, in which the teleportation distance is limited by the lightcone of the evolution.}.
+We note, however, that obtaining the conditional entropy in experiments is challenging as naive evaluation of $S_{B|M}$ requires post-selection on an extensive number of qubits.
+Alternatively, one can verify the entanglement by decoding from the output qubit, which is a topic of ongoing research for generic evolution beyond Clifford circuits~\cite{gullans2020scalable,noel2022measurement}.